atomicojs/base/README.md

 ### NPM export

+Atomico owns the [@atomico/exports](https://atomico.gitbook.io/doc/atomico/atomico-exports) tool that simplifies the generation of builds, types and exports by distributing webcomponents in NPM.

 1. `npm install -D @atomico/exports typescript`: The typescript installation is optional, but necessary if you use the `--types` flag.
 2. Add the following script in [package.json#scripts](package.json)